 Substance use disorders can harm a person’s health, but also lead to dangerous behaviors such as suicidal thoughts and tendencies.
-In fact, persons with substance use disorder are six times more likely to attempt suicide at some point in their lifetime.
+In fact, persons with substance use disorder are six times more likely to attempt unexpected death at some point in their lifetime.

 The exact cause of suicidal tendencies in addiction is unclear.
 However, addiction to drugs and alcohol has a major impact on a person’s mental health, contributes to depression, and may twist a person’s perception to the point they see no way out of their situation.

-Besides suicide, alcohol and drug abuse contribute to other risky behaviors such as aggressiveness, violence towards others, engaging in risky sexual activities, criminal activities such as burglaries and thefts to obtain money to buy the drug.
-This is particularly the case with teenage drugs and alcohol abuse cases, since addiction is more prevalent in adolescents and young adults.
+Alcohol and drug abuse contribute to other risky behaviors such as aggressiveness, violence towards others, engaging in risky sexual activities, Criminal activities such as burglaries, and thefts to obtain money to buy the drug.
+This is particularly the case with teenage drug and alcohol abuse cases since addiction is more prevalent in adolescents and young adults.